appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

 The **Regex** property, short for Regular Expression, enables you to apply custom validations on user input by defining specific constraints using regular expressions.
+If the user enters a value that does not adhere to the specified pattern, the widget displays an error message indicating `"invalid input"`.

 For instance, if you want to validate that the user enters a price in multiples of 5.
-You can set the **Regex** as:
+You can set **Regex** as:
 ```js
 .*[05]$
 ```

-If the user enters a value that does not adhere to the specified pattern, such as a value that is not a multiple of 5, the widget displays an error message indicating `"invalid input"`.

 </dd>